Human Trafficking and Slavery

 Assistance for victims

 Our Witness Assistance Service provides vulnerable victims of crime with information and support.
-In accordance with the Witness Assistance Service Referral Guidelines that were issued as Director’s Litigation Instruction No.14, all victims of slavery and sexual servitude offences must be referred to the Witness Assistance Service so appropriate information and support is available throughout the prosecution process.
+In accordance with the Witness Assistance Service Referral Guidelines that are set out in a National Legal Direction, all victims of slavery and sexual servitude offences must be referred to the Witness Assistance Service so appropriate information and support is available throughout the prosecution process.